-Use this interactive guide to the Nutrition Facts label to help understand what you're eating so that you can make healthier choices.By Mayo Clinic Staff
+Use this guide to the Nutrition Facts label to help understand what you're eating so that you can make healthier choices.By Mayo Clinic Staff

-The Nutrition Facts label is required by the Food and Drug Administration on most packaged foods and beverages.
-The Nutrition Facts label provides detailed information about a food's nutrient content, such as the amount of fat, sodium and fiber it has.
+The Nutrition Facts label is required by the Food and Drug Administration (FDA) on most packaged foods and beverages.
+The Nutrition Facts label provides detailed information about a food's nutrient content, such as the amount of fat, sugar, sodium and fiber it has.

 Knowing how to read food labels is especially important if you have health conditions, such as high blood pressure or high cholesterol, and need to follow a special diet.
 It also makes it easier to compare similar foods to see which is healthier.

 - Eating healthier and feeling better using the Nutrition Facts label.
-U.S. Department of Health and Human Services. http://www.fda.gov/Food/ResourcesForYou/Consumers/ucm266853.htm.
-Accessed May 15, 2012.
+U.S. Food and Drug Administration. http://www.fda.gov/Food/ResourcesForYou/Consumers/ucm266853.htm.
+Accessed May 20, 2016.

 - How to understand and use the Nutrition Facts label.
-U.S. Food and Drug Administration. http://www.fda.gov/Food/ResourcesForYou/Consumers/NFLPM/ucm274593.htm.
-Accessed May 15, 2012.
+U.S. Food and Drug Administration. http://www.fda.gov/food/ingredientspackaginglabeling/labelingnutrition/ucm274593.htm.
+Accessed May 20, 2016.

 - Changes to the Nutrition Facts label.
 U.S. Food and Drug Administration. http://www.fda.gov/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/LabelingNutrition/ucm385663.htm.
 Accessed May 20, 2016.